 Inspiring the next generation of STEM studentsMember News

-As well as developing highly technical products of superior quality, ROCOL is also committed to helping encourage and develop the next generation of students who are looking towards a career in the field of science, technology, engineering and maths (STEM).
+As well as developing highly technical products of superior quality, ROCOL is also committed to helping encourage and develop the next generation of students who are looking towards a career in science, technology, engineering and maths (STEM) fields.

-Our team of engineers are passionate about encouraging anyone who is considering a STEM career and offer help and advice through a variety of different avenues.
-This include hosting work placements, mentoring, holding mock interviews, checking CVs and giving careers talks.
+Many of ROCOL’s engineers and chemists are passionate about encouraging anyone who is considering a STEM career, and offering help and advice in a variety of ways.
+Amongst other things, ROCOL team members have been involved in hosting work placements, mentoring, holding mock interviews, checking CVs and giving careers talks.

-Product development engineer, Chris Dyson, was recently invited back to his old school to talk to Year 12 students about what it is like working in a STEM career.
+Product development engineer, Chris Dyson, recently visited his old school to talk to Year 12 students about what it is like working in a STEM career.